awslabs/Renate/doc/getting_started/supported_algorithms.rst

      - Description
    * - ``"ER"``
      - :py:class:`ExperienceReplayLearner <renate.updaters.experimental.er.ExperienceReplayLearner>`
      - A simple replay-based method, where the model is finetuned using minibatches combining new data and points sampled from a rehearsal memory.
-The memory is updated after each minibatch. [`Paper<https://arxiv.org/abs/1902.10486>`]
+The memory is updated after each minibatch. [`Paper <https://arxiv.org/abs/1902.10486>`__]
    * - ``"DER"``
      - :py:class:`DarkExperienceReplayLearner <renate.updaters.experimental.er.DarkExperienceReplayLearner>`
      - A version of experience replay which augments the loss by a distillation term using logits produced by previous model states.
-   * - ``"POD-ER"``
-     - :py:class:`PooledOutputDistillationExperienceReplayLearner <renate.updaters.experimental.er.PooledOutputDistillationExperienceReplayLearner>`
-     - Experience replay with distillation terms for intermediate layer activations.
-   * - ``"CLS-ER"``
-     - :py:class:`CLSExperienceReplayLearner <renate.updaters.experimental.er.CLSExperienceReplayLearner>`
-     - A version of experience replay that maintains to copies of the model: A "fast" and a "slow" learner.
+The implementation also includes the DER++ variant of the algorithm. [`Paper <https://arxiv.org/abs/2004.07211>`__]
    * - ``"Super-ER"``
      - :py:class:`SuperExperienceReplayLearner <renate.updaters.experimental.er.SuperExperienceReplayLearner>`
      - An experimental method combining various of the ER variants listed above.